For media inquiries, please call the Communications Officer at 307.739.7380.

 Matters of public record refer to situations that are reportable by law to public authorities such as law enforcement agencies, the coroner or public health officer.
 While laws and/or regulations require health care facilities to report a variety of information to public authorities, it is not the responsibility of facilities to provide that information in response to calls or other inquiries from the media or other parties, including law enforcement officials.
 Instead, such calls should be directed to the appropriate public authority.

-No. Patients who are involved in matters of public record have the same privacy rights as all other patients, as far as the hospital is concerned.
-The mode of transportation by which the patient arrives at the hospital does not have bearing on our approach to releasing information about the patient.
-The fact that someone has been transported to the hospital by a police or fire department from an accident, crime scene or fire is a matter of public record likely to be reported by those agencies.
-These public records may prompt media calls to the hospital requesting a patient's condition.
+No. Patients who are involved in matters of public record have the same privacy rights as all other patients, as far as the health system is concerned.
+The mode of transportation by which the patient arrives at the health system does not have bearing on our approach to releasing information about the patient.
+The fact that someone has been transported to the health system by a police or fire department from an accident, crime scene or fire is a matter of public record likely to be reported by those agencies.
+These public records may prompt media calls to the health system requesting a patient's condition.
 Only the one-word condition will be given.

 There are numerous state statutes addressing the reporting of incidents such as child abuse.
-The fact that the hospital has an obligation to report certain confidential information to a government agency does not make that information public and available to news reporters.
+The fact that the health system has an obligation to report certain confidential information to a government agency does not make that information public and available to news reporters.

 Media questions are referred to the public entity (such as the coroner's office, police, fire or health department) that receives such reports.
 The public entity is guided by the applicable statute as to whether it can release any or all of the information received.

-No. Celebrities, public figures and public officials are not subject to different standards than other patients when it comes to hospital policies for releasing information to the news media.
+No. Celebrities, public figures and public officials are not subject to different standards than other patients when it comes to health system policies for releasing information to the news media.

 These guidelines are provided by the American Hospital Association.